longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         - Delete the pod.
         - If the node is down *OR* expired, do a force delete of the share-manager pod as well.
 If it truly is down, this is the same as current code.
 If it is not, then the first delete should have succeeded, but either way, even if the pod is still running, this will ensure that Kubernetes does not route service traffic to it.
 Also, deletion allows reuse of the same standard pod name, avoiding one potential upgrade complication.
     - Other resources need to change ownership similarly.
 Modify the usual rules to capture our suspicion that the expired node is dead:
-        - Add a Condition named "Delinquent" to longhorn.node.io, set to "False" by default.
-A node is set to Delinquent=true when a share manager lease for a pod on that node expires.
-It is cleared by the node itself in node_controller when it starts operation again.
+        - Keep track of the delinquent state in the volume's lease object.
+The otherwise informational Spec.AcquireTime field can be used for that.
-        - Change controller_manager's `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other RWX volume-related resources, as well as any resource-specific `isResponsibleFor` calls that don't use the base implementation.
+        - Change `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other volume-related resources, as well as any resource-specific `isResponsibleFor` calls that don't use the base implementation.

 3. Quick creation of a replacement
 This is already a normal part of the Share Manager lifecycle.
 But it does need an adjustment to avoid the former host, which Kubernetes will try to re-schedule to since Kubelet does not yet report it as down.
-    - Use the stored node identity, if found, to add a node anti-affinity into the existing set of selectors, tolerations, and affinities defined for share-manager pods.
-Note that the node on which the pod is scheduled may not be the interim controller node, so ownership might change again.
+    - Use the cached node identity, if found, to add a node anti-affinity into the existing set of selectors, tolerations, and affinities defined for share-manager pods.
+Note that the node on which the pod is scheduled might not be the interim controller node, so ownership might change again.
     - Including delinquency in the check for node status should allow the normal re-mount and new attachment creation to work as it does currently.

 4. Avoid client workload pod restart